Contact information

 Research

 I am an academic visitor to the Department of Neuropathology attached to the Parkinson’s Neuropathology group and research affiliate of the paediatric neuro-oncology group at the Karolinska Institutet.
 My research is focused on translational human neuropathology in neurodegenerative and neurodevelopmental disease.
 Importantly, I am interested in how microglia, the brain’s resident macrophages, participate in mechanisms of health, injury, and repair.
 I use neuroanatomical, neuropathological and computational methods including machine learning and spatial transcriptomics to investigate the molecular signature of disease.
-I collaborate with various groups in the UK and abroad including the Blomgren lab (Karolinska), the Holcman lab (Ecole Normale Supérieure), the Long lab (KCL), the Vernon lab (KCL), the Krsnik lab (Zagreb), the Tremblay lab (Victoria), the Sierra lab (Achucarro) & the Heneka lab (Luxembourg).
+I collaborate with various groups in the UK and abroad including the Blomgren lab (Karolinska), the Holcman lab (Ecole Normale Supérieure), the Lagache lab (Pasteur), the Long lab (KCL), the Vernon lab (KCL), the Krsnik lab (Zagreb), the Tremblay lab (Victoria), the Sierra lab (Achucarro) & the Heneka lab (Luxembourg).

 Teaching